Coffee Fragrance and Aroma

 You might think these two are synonyms.
 In reality, fragrance refers to the smell of ground coffee when it’s still dry, while aroma stands for the smell that the coffee releases once it gets infused in hot water.

-This is the most distinct taste of the coffee, its signature.
+This is the most distinct taste of coffee, its signature.
 It carries its trail from the palate into the nose.
 The higher the quality score, the more well-developed notes of cherry, peach, or even blackcurrant the coffee will present.

 This is defined as the length of the flavor once the coffee has been swallowed.
 The longer the pleasant trail, the better the score.
 If the q-graders sense abrupt changes after the coffee has been knocked back, they will grade the coffee with a lower score.